supriyakkhanolkar/Udacity_Capstone_AzureML/README.md

 ![Screenshot](Screenshots/new_service_consume.jpg)

-Output of endpoint.py after calling web service using above information
+Output of endpoint.py that sends HTTP Post request to the web service using sample data along with given Scoring URI and Key

 ![Screenshot](Screenshots/endpoint_output.jpg)